 JIAC Innovations in Advanced Materials and Metals

-The Greater Portland region was awarded in October 2012 $2,192,000 in federal funds to accelerate innovation in the advanced materials and metals industries for the next three years.
+n in October 2012 the Greater Portland region was awarded $2,192,000 in federal funds to accelerate innovation in the advanced materials and metals industries for the next three years.
 The Innovations in Advanced Materials and Metals is a bi-state partnership under the leadership on the Columbia River Economic Development Commission to support advanced manufacturers that specialize in metals, machinery, computer and electronics, plastics, composites, polymers, and other advanced materials.

 - Making Prosperity - Creating a Sound Economy Through Advanced Manufacturing with Advanced Materials, Robust Supply Chains, and Exports

 - Powering the Future of Manufacturing with Computers & Electronics

 - Flying into the Future with Aerospace & Defense

 - Additive & Subtractive - The New Math of Metals & Machinery